 name: John, id: 1

-If any change occurs in your business, you must evaluate whether the existing indexes can still meet your business requirements.
+When your business changes, you need to re-evaluate whether the existing indexes still meet your needs.

-Index tables consume resources, such as memory and disk resources.
+Indexes occupy resources such as memory and disk space.

-In a DROP PARTITION operation, if the rebuild index field is not specified, the index is marked as UNUSABLE, which indicates that the index is unavailable.
-In this case, the index does not need to be maintained in Data Manipulation Language (DML) operations, and is ignored by the optimizer.
+When you drop a partition without specifying the rebuild index option, the index is marked as UNUSABLE, indicating that it is unavailable.
+In this case, the index does not need to be maintained during DML operations, and the optimizer will ignore it.

-The visibility of an index determines whether the index is ignored by the optimizer.
-If an index is invisible, it is ignored by the optimizer but needs to be maintained in DML operations.
-Before you drop an index, you can make it invisible to test the effect on your business.
-If your business is not affected, you can drop the index.
+Index visibility refers to whether the optimizer ignores the index.
+If an index is invisible, the optimizer will ignore it, but the index still needs to be maintained during DML operations.
+Generally, before deleting an index, you can set it to invisible to observe its impact on your business.
+If there is no impact, you can then delete the index.

-A key is one or more columns or expressions on which you can create indexes.
-A key is a logical concept, whereas an index is an object stored in a database.
+A key is a set of columns or expressions on which you can create an index.
+However, indexes and keys are different.
+An index is an object stored in the data, while a key is a logical concept.